Not Everyone is Cut Out for IT. Pay $10 to find out if you have what it takes.

 By Allen Chow

 SuperProf mentor and instructor, Tony Li has worked in the IT industry for over 30 years.
 In his career, he has met a lot of very talented individuals who have become very successful IT professionals, working with the latest technology and delivering solutions to companies like Amgen, NBC Universal, Farmers Insurance, Sony Pictures Entertainment and many more.
-But Tony admits, he has also met a handful of people who had tried and failed because they didn't have what it takes to become an IT professional.
+But Tony admits, he has met a handful of people who had tried and failed because they didn't have what it takes to become an IT professional.

 Some people think they can enroll in a Data Management course and become a data expert.
 Others learn a programming language like Python and think they can work with Google or Facebook.
+Tony believes that every programmer should learn how Data Management works because data is the most valuable asset in any business.

 AppCoiner is really popular among app developers because they have attracted testers from all over the world.
 App developers know where to get reviews and they are willing to pay testers to provide good product reviews of their apps.
 Most testers are from the US but AppCoiner is especially interested in hiring more Canadians so if you live in Canada, please sign up now.
 Also AppCoiner is trying to expand to Europe and Asia so if you have friends living abroad that wants to make some money, you should urge them to sign up too.